-The Beginner Lindy Hop Crash Course has been added for anyone attending camp who does not have previous Lindy Hop experience or has a little experience.
-The focus will be on basic technique including frame and connection, the fundamentals of Lindy Hop such as Swing Out, Lindy Circle, Side-by-Side Charleston along with other variations, as well as mixing 6 and 8 count basics.
+The Lindy Hop Beginner Crash Course is for anyone attending camp who does not have previous Lindy Hop experience, has a little experience, or want to brush up on basics.
+The focus will be on technique, including frame and connection, the fundamentals of Lindy Hop such as Swing Out, Lindy Circle, Side-by-Side Charleston along with other variations, as well as mixing 6 and 8 count basics.
 This class is ideal for new dancers, those who have learned 6 count Swing, and those who have previously taken a few Lindy Hop classes.
-The goal will be to acquire good fundamental skills and to prepare you to take the Orange Track.
+The goal will be to acquire good fundamental skills and to prepare you to take the Green Track.

 There will be 6 classes starting on Thursday evening and running through Friday.
 It is not necessary to register for these specific classes in advance.
 Anyone attending camp during Thursday and Friday are welcome to attend.
 The Beginner Lindy Hop Crash Course is included with the Whole Shebang and is also available with the optional Thursday Add-On for the Weekend and Extended Weekend.
 Do not miss the Beginner Crash Course if you need the preparation for the Lindy Hop track classes!